Menacing Defense Attorney Representing Clients in Denver Metro Area

 Menacing is knowingly using threats or actions to place another person in fear of imminent serious bodily injury or death.
 It also includes attempting to place someone in fears of serious bodily injury or death.
 The focus of the criminal charge is the defendant’s attempt and not the subjective response of the victim.

-If the defendant does not use a deadly weapon or uses a simulated weapon, the criminal charge is a class 1 misdemeanor.
+If the defendant does not use a real or simulated deadly weapon, the criminal charge is a class 1 misdemeanor.
 The use of a deadly weapon will make the law violation a class 5 felony.
-Menacing can be charged as an act of domestic violence if the victim is someone that the defendant has had an intimate relationship with.

 Speak with Attorney Today

-Request free ConsultationWhat is the Punishment for a Menacing in Colorado?
+What is the Punishment for a Menacing in Colorado?

 Menacing can be a class one misdemeanor in Colorado.
 It can be punished by up to 18 months in jail and/or a fine of up to $1,000.
 Probation can be granted at the court discretion.

-If menacing is charged as a class five felony.
-It can be punished by one to three years in prison.
+If menacing is charged as a class five felony, it can be punished by one to three years in prison.
 The court can also impose a fine of $1,000 to $100,000.
 Probation can also be granted at the court’s discretion.

-A defendant can be charged with menacing as an act of domestic violence.
-This would require a defendant to complete probation, which would include domestic violence counseling and treatment.
-It would also require the defendant’s criminal history to reflect a domestic violence finding, which could impact their ability to find work, housing, and gun rights.
+The criminal history would reflect a domestic violence conviction.
+This could impact their ability to find work, housing, and gun rights.
 It would be wise to consult with a domestic violence attorney in these situations.

 Colorado law requires you to forfeit any weapon used in a crime.
 If the police seized your weapon after a menacing case is filed, you may have to give it up.
-It is possible to save your firearm, but it is a rare thing to happen.

 If alcohol was involved, a court may require a defendant to comply with monitored sobriety or alcohol treatment.
 Each case is different and should be assessed individually.